Home » About Us » Parish Prayers » Parish Prayer Intentions and Petitions

 Prayers of Intercession

-Second Sunday of Christmas (year A)
+5th Sunday of Easter (year A)

-Lord, in your mercy R. Hear our prayer.
+Lord, in your mercy

-Lord, in your mercy R. Hear our prayer.
+Lord, in your mercy

 Prayer for Peace To the Creator of nature and man, of truth and beauty I pray: Hear my voice, for it is the voice of the victims of all wars and violence among individuals and nations; Hear my voice, for it is the voice of all children who suffer and will suffer when people put their faith in weapons and war; Hear my voice when I beg you to instil into the hearts of all human beings the wisdom of peace, the strength of justice and the joy of fellowship; Hear my voice, for I speak for the multitudes in every country and in every period of history who do not want war and are ready to walk the road of peace; Hear my voice and grant insight and strength so that we may always respond to hatred with love, to injustice with total dedication to justice, to need with the sharing of self, to war with peace.
 O God, hear my voice and grant unto the world your everlasting peace. ( Pope Saint John Paul II)